SenecaCountyOhio/SenCO-GIS-Guide/Guides/02_Addressing.md

 | Zip Code | 44883 |

-Seneca County uses an addressing grid indicated in [Figure2](#figure-2-highway-map-of-seneca-county-ohio), “Highway Map of Seneca County, Ohio” produced by the Seneca County Engineer.
+Seneca County uses an addressing grid indicated in Figure 2, “Highway Map of Seneca County, Ohio” produced by the Seneca County Engineer.
 Each axis generally aligns with the Township Sections of Seneca County.
 The Township Sections are approximately 1 square mile, creating an evenly spaced grid of address blocks across the county.
 The following values need to be determined (in this order) to calculate the final House Number;

 #### Address Block
 A block outlined by the addressing grid.
 The addressing